chenxingqiang/jax-ml/doc/tutorial/basic/tutorial.rst

  * `supervised learning <https://en.wikipedia.org/wiki/Supervised_learning>`_,
-   in which the data comes with additional attributes that we want to predict (:ref:`Click here <supervised-learning>` to go to the scikit-learn supervised learning page).This problem can be either:
+   in which the data comes with additional attributes that we want to predict (:ref:`Click here <supervised-learning>` to go to the jax-learn supervised learning page).This problem can be either:

     * `classification